 Why Collect Commemorative Coins?

 Today just about every coin produced at The United States Mint commemorates something.
-From the penny that was first issued to commemorate the 100th anniversary of the birth of President Abraham Lincoln to the America the Beautiful Quarters that commemorate national parks throughout the country to the Presidential Dollars that commemorated every deceased president since George Washington.
+From the penny that was first issued to celebrate the 100th anniversary of the birth of President Abraham Lincoln to the America the Beautiful Quarters that commemorate national parks throughout the country to the Presidential Dollars that commemorated every deceased president since George Washington.

 The wide variety of subject matter on commemorative coins means that any coin collector can find something of interest to collect.
 From the popular 2014 Baseball commemorative coins to the obscure 38th Anniversary of the End of the Korean War commemorative dollar there is something there for everyone.